PjHurtig/camping-pack-list/README.md

 # Camping Pack List

 This is an app for people who want to go camping but do not want to forget the essentials!
-The user gets a list of suggested gear from which they can edit/add/remove according to their own preferences.
+The user gets a list of suggested gear from which they can edit/add/remove according to their preferences.

 ![amiresponsive](https://i.ibb.co/fvJndY0/chrome-Qkz8-Gkhg1n.png)